Cinnamon Cockatiel

 If you know the genetic history of your breeding pair, breeding cinnamon cockatiels becomes easier.

-But if you are not sure about the male cockatiel’s genetic history, you could be in for some surprises when the eggs start to hatch.
+But if you are unsure about the male cockatiel’s genetic history, you could be in for surprises when the eggs start hatching.

-As Talk Cockatiels Forum outlines, there are several different possible outcomes when you are breeding for the cinnamon cockatiel color mutation and you are not sure about the male cockatiel’s genetic history.
+As Talk Cockatiels Forum outlines, there are several possible outcomes when you are breeding for the cinnamon cockatiel color mutation and are unsure about the male cockatiel’s genetic history.

 Sex-linked female cockatiel plus sex-linked male cockatiel pair

-The first happy outcome is that both the female bird and the male bird carry the correct genetic mutation for cinnamon.
+The first happy outcome is that both the female and male birds carry the correct genetic mutation for cinnamon.
 In this case, all of the chicks will grow up to be cinnamon cockatiels.

 Normal female cockatiel plus sex-linked male cockatiel pair

-Remember how we said earlier that a female cockatiel has to be visually cinnamon in order for the chicks to be cinnamon?
+Remember how we said earlier that a female cockatiel has to be visually cinnamon for the chicks to be cinnamon?

-This is where this fact starts to become important.
+This is where this fact starts to become significant.

-The pair can produce up to half a clutch of visually cinnamon chicks and these will be females.
+The pair can produce up to half a clutch of visually cinnamon chicks females.
 The males will be split for the cinnamon mutation – meaning that one of their X chromosomes carries the mutation – but will not appear cinnamon visually.

 Normal male cockatiel plus sex-linked female cockatiel